 I like braided rivers in my trip planning.
 They will often allow rapid and smooth travel in highly scenic areas.
 Braided rivers are predictable – because of their smooth riverbed they lack ‘unpleasant surprises’ like sudden high-class rapids.
 If you scout a few hundred meters before putting in, you have a very good idea of what to expect further downstream.
 Whirlpools and boilers might form where major channels flow together.
 Log jams are rare (but not inexistent) in major braided rivers, they get swept away during floods.

-The main danger of braided rivers, especially when travelling solo, is that there is a serious risk that you lose you raft, gear and/or paddle when tipping over.
+The main danger of braided rivers, especially when travelling solo, is that there is a serious risk that you loose you raft, gear and/or paddle when tipping over.
 Braided rivers are often fast, and because of the absence of eddies, bedrock features, and vegetation your raft might travel a very long distance downstream.
 You might also find yourself trapped on islands.
 Therefore, when travelling solo in remote areas, I only paddle braided rivers where the risk of tipping is absolutely minimal.

 Braided rivers are very common in many areas in Alaska and Canada, Greenland, Central Asia, Patagonia, New Zealand, as well as in many other actively eroding mountain ranges around the world.